 Killer whales are distributed nearly worldwide.
 In Washington, they occur in most of the state's marine waters.

-Three populations of killer whales, known as the southern residents, transients, and offshores, regularly occur in Washington.
 Only small portions of both transient and offshore populations normally occur in Washington at any one time.
-The southern resident population has shown an overall declining trend since 1995, falling from 98 whales to 81 whales as of July 2015.
-They are the population of greatest concern.
-The southern resident population is comprised of three highly stable social groups (J, K, and L pods) and commonly inhabits waters around the San Juan Islands and the eastern Strait of Juan de Fuca from late spring to fall.
-Most of the rest of the year is spent along the outer coast.
-While numbers have been relatively stable since 2001, they remain 17 percent below their recent peak size recorded in 1995.
+The Southern Resident population is comprised of three highly stable social groups (J, K, and L pods) that historically has inhabited waters around the San Juan Islands and the eastern Strait of Juan de Fuca from late spring to fall.
+These patterns appear to be changing in recent years, with Southern Residents spending less time in Puget Sound.

-Transient animals are part of a single population ranging from southeastern Alaska to California.
-In contrast to the southern resident population, the west coast transient population has shown considerable growth since the 1970s in response to the recovery of its marine mammal prey base and is now estimated to number more than 500 whales and be near its carrying capacity.
+Transients are part of a single population ranging from southeastern Alaska to California.
+In contrast to the Southern Resident population, the west coast transient population has shown considerable growth since the 1970s in response to the recovery of its marine mammal prey base and is now estimated to number more than 500 whales and be near carrying capacity.